cesarcori/blog/_posts/2024-02-02-Restore-database-postgres.md

-Trying restore database I find in error, because I backup with dump, and when you use pg_dump for make backups, it's necessary use psql.
+Trying restore database "pg_restore", It raise the error: input file appears to be a text format dump.
+Please use psql.

+As a prompt says --please use psql-- it's necessary use psql.

     psql -U username -d name-database < database-backup.sql

-Another command to do this:

-    pg_restore -U username -d 'name-database' 'database-backup'

-This problem raise because I use the command pg_dump:
+That command is necessary when I use the command pg_dump:

     pg_dump -U username -d name-database > database-backup.sql

-Before I was using the common way with DBeaver.
+Before I was using the common way with DBeaver, Tools > backup.
 That was the difference.